 About your course

-This contemporary Masters from Liverpool John Moores University is for graduates and professionals working across education, multi-agency and multi-disciplinary practices, who are keen to examine international approaches to early childhood education as a means of evaluating their own practice and understanding quality education in general in a globally changing world.
+This contemporary Masters from Liverpool John Moores University is for graduates and professionals working across education, multi-agency and multi-disciplinary practices, who are keen to examine international approaches to early childhood education as a means of evaluating their own practice and understanding quality education in a globally changing world.

 - Compare different international ideas with personal experience

 - Learn with research-active staff and early childhood professionals